 Ohio has invested in rapid COVID-19 testing with a goal of using fast, free, and convenient testing to control the spread of COVID-19.
 Below are details about the various partners we are working with to make testing available, as well as information for employers who are interested in initiating testing programs.

-In addition, we are working with local health departments, public libraries, and community health centers to make rapid tests – both at-home and onsite – available and accessible for all Ohioans.
+The state is working with local health departments, public libraries, community health centers and other community partners to make rapid tests – both at-home and onsite – available and accessible for all Ohioans.
 These tests are especially powerful in providing access to testing for our vulnerable populations.

 General Guidance Documents